Bacchus Motorcycle Club: History

-On 8 November 2014, Bacchus MC merged with its closest ally, the Original Red Devils Motorcycle Club, to create the first Ontario expansion of the club absorbing the Red Devils three Ontario chapters in Hamilton, Chatham-Kent and Sudbury.
+On 8 November 2014, Bacchus MC patched over their closest ally, the Original Red Devils Motorcycle Club, to create the first Ontario expansion of the club absorbing the Red Devils three Ontario chapters in Hamilton, Chatham-Kent and Sudbury.
 Bacchus switched the bottom rocker on their jackets from "Ontario" to "Canada," likely to avoid conflict with the Hells Angels who claim the exclusive right to have a province written on their backs.
 The club manages close relationships with other well-established Canadian motorcycle clubs like Para-dice Riders MC, Vagabonds MC, Highlanders MC, and the Charlottetown Harley Club.

 Insignia

 The Bacchus Motorcycle Club wears a three-piece patch on their vest with the club's name on the top, the club logo in the centre and the province they represent on the bottom.
 The Bacchus club colors, black and gold, are reflected in their club motto: "Black and Gold will never fold".
-As of 2014, all Bacchus MC and Original Red Devils Motorcycle Club members also sport a brotherhood patch depicting the lasting 1% bond between the two clubs.
+Prior to 2014, all Bacchus MC and Original Red Devils Motorcycle Club members also sport a brotherhood patch depicting the lasting 1% bond between the two clubs which was absolved after the patch over.

 Membership and organization

 Members of the Bacchus MC must own a Harley-Davidson motorcycle.
-The club's membership is estimated at two hundred, with fourteen chapters located in five provinces, making it as of 2022 the fifth largest motorcycle club in Canada.
-With the Hells Angels (44) in first followed by the Outlaws (21), Rock Machine (18) is third and the Loners (16) fourth.
+The club's membership is estimated at two hundred, with seventeen chapters located in five provinces, making it as of 2022 the third largest motorcycle club in Canada.